 Your ankle may be swollen and painful.
 Swelling is often worse at the end of the day.

-You can expect to have mild pain and swelling for 6 to 12 months after your injury.
+It is normal to have mild pain and swelling for 6 to 12 months after your injury.

 You can help reduce pain and swelling by: